brycematsuda/shuffled-playlist-generator/README.md

 Formats supported
 ============================
-Only .m3u files are accepted right now.
-For now, the program assumes the m3u is already valid, formatted as shown:
+Only extended m3u files are accepted right now.
+For now, the script only assumes the m3u is valid if there is a "#EXTM3U" as the first line, which is required.

 ```sh
 #EXTM3U